 Environmental Upgrade Finance (EUF)

 Environmental Upgrade Finance (EUF) is a long term, low interest loan for businesses to upgrade the energy, water or waste efficiency of their building.
 Finance can also be used to make businesses more resilient to the impacts of climate change.
+EUF is a great way access funds to both improve the sustainability of your business and increase cash flow.

 The finance can be used for a wide range of upgrades including: